acollins-hed/atINFLATE-3.0/README.md

 __builtin_popcount() in Genotype.cpp and Evolver.cpp which finds the weight
 of a number in the coding theory sense (example: 5 in binary is 101 and would have a weight of 2 since there are 2 ones in its binary representation), and the Eigen 3.4.0 library is also required.
-Make configure executable with something like

-chmod u+x configure

-and then run configure with

-./configure

-and it will prompt you to enter the absolute path to Eigen 3.4.0, e.g.

-/home/user/Eigen/eigen-3.4.0

-After entering the absolute path the configure file will create the Makefile.
-In the terminal, simply type
+To install simply type

-make
+make EIGEN=/PATH/TO/EIGEN

 and it will compile all the code.
 Type